obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 Important
 {: .label .label-yellow }

-A recurring task should have a due date.
-The due date and the recurrence rule must appear after the task's description.
+A recurring task should have at least one of start, scheduled and due dates.
+The date(s) and the recurrence rule must appear after the task's description.

+(Technically, you _can_ add a recurrence rule to a task without any dates, but it is not clear that the behaviour is very useful.)

 <hr />
 Important